Friday, June 13, 2025

 How can I tell if my symptoms are linked to Candida overgrowth?

 It’s key to know if Candida is the cause of your symptoms.
-Look out for ongoing digestive problems, constant tiredness, or frequent infections.
+Always guard against digestive problems, constant tiredness, and even frequent infections that crop up.
 If these issues don’t go away, see a doctor.

 What factors can contribute to Candida overgrowth?